BlazeMedina/Final_Project/README.md

 Need to start drafting dashboard visuals for presentation day <br />
 Divide up the remaining work to be prepared for Deliverable 2 turn in <br />
 Meet as a team 05/22 to discuss the what has been completed and the plan for the upcoming week <br />

+- Segment 3:
+Add the rest of the necessary slides to the Google slide deck <br />
+Finalize the dashboard

 ## List of Technologies